On this page

 We are making significant improvements to Diana, Princess of Wales Hospital in Grimsby, creating a number of new, purpose-built facilities, alongside an extensive refurbishment programme in our existing buildings.

-On Wednesday, October 5, the £17.9 million unit became operational, providing us with modern, well-equipped facilities, that are twice the size of our existing department.
+Our new £17.9 million Grimsby Emergency Department opened on Wednesday, October 5, providing us with modern, well-equipped facilities, that are twice the size of our old department.

 The 2,255m² building was designed in conjunction with our clinical teams, to create a bespoke space that’s purpose built to meet the needs of our communities both now and in the future.